-This option causes only the trace logic to be generated in the TIP.
+This option only causes the trace logic to be generated in the TIP.
 It must be enabled when the TIP is initialized.

-Refer to "Controlling TIP Runtime Conversion Warnings" in Chapter 8, "Problem Determination" for more information.
+Refer to "Controlling TIP Runtime Conversion Warnings" in Chapter 8, "Troubleshooting" for more information.

 DR - Dictionary Reference

 PL/SQL single line Comments are included in TIPs which reference the PG DD id numbers for the definitions causing the TIP function calls and conversions.